iRNA-COSI/APAeval/execution_workflows/README.md

 [Docker][docker]/[Singularity][singularity] containers.
 For more information on how to create these containers, see section [containers](#containers).

 ## Templates
-To implement an execution workflow for a method, copy either the [snakemake template][snakemake-template] or the [nextflow template dsl1][nextflow-template-dsl1]/[nextflow template dsl2][nextflow-template-dsl2] into the method's directory and adapt the workflow directory names as described in the template's `README`.
+To implement an execution workflow for a participant, copy either the [snakemake template][snakemake-template] or the [nextflow template dsl1][nextflow-template-dsl1]/[nextflow template dsl2][nextflow-template-dsl2] into the participant's directory and adapt the workflow directory names as described in the template's `README`.
 Don't forget to adapt the `README` itself as well.